Nate Lind

 What I don't do: deals under $3 million.
 The process I run requires the economics to support it.
 If you're at $500K, the marketplace models above will serve you better.

-If you're above $3 million and you want to know what your business is actually worth to a buyer who's done this 75 times — not a guess, a real probable pricing range — that conversation starts at natelind.com.
+If you're above $3 million and you want to know what your business is worth to a buyer who's done this 75 times.
+Not a guess, a real probable pricing range.
+That conversation starts at natelind.com.

-Best for: Remotely operated businesses in the $3M–$150M range — ecommerce, SaaS, agencies, technology — where maximum purchase price matters and you want an advisor who's been through the deal breaking eight times before it closes.
+Best for: Remotely operated businesses in the $3M to $150M range: ecommerce, SaaS, agencies, and technology companies where maximum purchase price matters and you want an advisor who's been through the deal breaking eight times before it closes.

 How to Match Your Situation to the Right Type